This page highlights topical astronomy facts and research of interest.

 “The surface of the Earth is the shore of the cosmic ocean.
 On this shore we’ve learned most of what we know.
 Some part of our being knows this is where we came from.
 We long to return, because the cosmos is also within us.
 We’re made of star-stuff.
 We are a way for the cosmos to know itself.”

-This version of the Periodic table uniquely identifies the principle cosmic processes responsible for making the elements in our solar system, which we’re also made from, confirming his prescient observations that the cosmos is truly within us, because we know we are made of star-stuff.
+This version of the Periodic table uniquely identifies the principle cosmic processes responsible for creating the elements in our solar system, which were also made from, confirming his prescient observations that the cosmos is truly within us because we know we are made of star-stuff.

 Image credit: Jennifer A. Johnson/The Ohio State University; NASA; ESA